Pop/Rock:

 ”Man in the Mirror”: We all know Michael Jackson’s version.
 Originally, it’s a song by the equally fantastic Siedah Garrett.
 To avoid the high ”G” in the soprano part and the a-flat in the tenor’s I’ve made an alternative version.
 Also slightly easier in certain places.

-”Wake Me Up”: Finally more House Music for a cappella choirs!
+”Wake Me Up”: Finally, more House Music for a cappella choirs!
 This one’s by Avicii.
-It starts off in a lyrical way and shifts into the characteristic up tempo later on.
+It starts off slowly, but shifts into the characteristic up tempo later on.

 ”Our Sweet Love”: The Beach Boys’ most beautiful love song.